WayScience/IDR_stream/README.md

 ### CellProfiler:

 CellProfiler will be used for both segmentation and feature extraction.
-For segmentation, we recommend using the Cellpose plugin for CellProfiler.
+For segmentation, we recommend using the Cellpose plugin for CellProfiler for projects centered around nuclei.
 Cellpose and CellProfiler are already installed from source within the conda environment from the `Necessary Packages` section.

 To run the CellProfiler Cellpose plugin, the steps are as follows: